Larry Rosen (executive)

 Larry Rosen (born March 8, 1956) is the chairman and CEO of Harry Rosen Inc., a privately owned, luxury menswear chain based in Toronto, Ontario, Canada.

 Early life

 Rosen was born in Toronto, eldest son of Harry Rosen, founder of Harry Rosen Inc., and Evelyn Rosen.
 As a teenager, he worked in his father's stores as a sales associate.
-He completed a BA in economics from the University of Toronto, and continued his studies at the University of Western Ontario, earning a joint MBA and LLB in 1982.
+He completed a BA in economics from University College at the University of Toronto, and continued his studies at the University of Western Ontario, earning a joint MBA and LLB in 1982.
 Rosen briefly practised corporate law before joining the family company in 1985.

 Career

 Larry Rosen joined Harry Rosen Inc. as a buyer in 1985.
 He occupied several management roles in operations and buying before his appointment as president and COO in 1997.
 Rosen was named CEO in 2000.

 He spearheaded expansion plans for the chain, totaling 18 stores in eight major Canadian markets and has led the family-owned company to considerable success, including increased sales of over $300 million per year.
 The company celebrated its 65th anniversary in 2019.